 We own and acquire high quality infrastructure and related equipment that is essential for the transportation of goods and people globally.
 We target assets that, on a combined basis, generate strong cash flows with potential for earnings growth and asset appreciation.
 We believe that there are a large number of acquisition opportunities in our markets, and that our Manager's expertise and business and financing relationships, together with our access to capital, will allow us to take advantage of these opportunities.
-We are externally managed by FIG LLC (the "Manager"), an affiliate of Fortress Investment Group LLC ("Fortress"), which has a dedicated team of professionals who collectively have acquired over \$17 billion in transportation and infrastructure assets since 2002.
-As of March 31, 2016, we had total consolidated assets of \$1.6 billion and total equity of \$1.3 billion.
+We are externally managed by FIG LLC (the "Manager"), an affiliate of Fortress Investment Group LLC ("Fortress"), which has a dedicated team of experienced professionals focused on the acquisition of transportation and infrastructure assets since 2002.
+As of September 30, 2016, we had total consolidated assets of \$1.6 billion and total equity of \$1.2 billion.